Visit Chinon in the Loire Valley

 Chinon tourism, attractions and sights of interest

-It is a picturesque Loire Valley town situated in the historical region of Anjou, with the castle spread widely across the hill behind a row of attractive house that front the river.
-Sitting high on a plateau, the huge castle dominates the entire town.
+Chinon is a picturesque Loire Valley town situated in the historical region of Anjou, with its castle spread widely across the hill behind a row of attractive house that front the river.
+Sitting high on a plateau, the huge Chateau de Chinon dominates the town.

-Particularly noteworthy are the Government Palace (XVII century), very scenic with its portal, arches and stairs; the States General Palace (XV century) which houses the Museum of Local History; the ‘Red House’ (XIII century); and the ‘Palais du Balieve’ [Palace of the Bailiff].
+Particularly noteworthy are the Hotel du Gouverneur (XVII century), very scenic with its portal, arches and stairs; the States General Palace (XV century) which houses the Museum of Local History; the ‘Red House’ (XIII century); and the ‘Palais du Bailliage’ [Palace of the Bailiff].

-Among the churches, those worthy of note are the Church of St. Etienne (fifteenth century, of Gothic style); the Collegiate Church of St. Mexme (XI century) and the Ste Redegonda Chapel, thirteenth century) of Romanesque style.
+Among the churches, those worthy of note are the Church of St. Etienne (fifteenth century, of Gothic style); the Collegiate Church of St. Mexme (eleventh century) and the Saint Radegonde Chapel, (thirteenth century) of Romanesque style.
+There is a lovely fresco of Eleanor of Aquitaine and her son King John of England in the Chapel of Saint Radegonde.

-According to tradition, Rodegund (520 ca.-586), the wife of King Clotaire I (died 561), turned to a hermit who lived here to seek guidance on the construction of the monastery of St. Cross at Poitiers.
+According to tradition, Queen Radegonde (520-586), the wife of King Clotaire I (died 561), turned to a hermit, Saint John, who lived here to seek guidance on the construction of the monastery of Sainte Croix at Poitiers.
 The hermit's cell was later converted into a chapel.

 You could conclude your visit at the famous ‘caves’ i.e. the ‘Cellar’ made famous by Rabelais, and today managed by local vine-cultivators.
 The wine production is important locally and the vineyards stretch themselves out as far as the eye can see on the banks of the River Vienne, producing the famous ‘Cabernet’, which goes well with meat (hare and wild boar) and cheeses.